 Monsters Ball Bath Bomb £5.50

 Monsters ball is another returning product for 2019 and continues to be a firm favourite of mine (although this years range is so fantastic it’s really hard to pick a stand-out.)
 Sharing its scent with the Calacas family and shaped like a Monsters Inc reject, this cute little guy is an essential in any Lush Halloween haul.
 Containing lime oil, neroli oil and olibanum oil, this bath bomb smells zesty and fruity with the lime being the predominant note.
 I always describe is as smelling like a bag of crushed sweets and I still think that’s pretty accurate.
-It’s had another price increase (45p last year, 55p this year) and it’s also had a tiny bit of a makeover being a lot brighter in colour than previous years.
+It appears to have had a tiny bit of a makeover being a lot brighter in colour than previous years.

 Pumpkin Spice Lip Scrub £6.50